Pediatric Gastroenterology & Nutrition

 We treat a full range of pediatric GI conditions, including those affecting the esophagus, stomach, small and large intestine, liver, pancreas, gallbladder and bile ducts.
 Some common conditions we treat include:

 Celiac disease is an immune response to gluten that can damage the lining of your child’s small intestine.
 This damage can interfere with the absorption of nutrients in the small intestine, leading to slow growth and weak bones.
+Our team can diagnosis and treat celiac disease to prevent symptoms and complications.
+The treatment for celiac disease is a strict gluten elimination diet under the guidance of an experienced dietitian.

 Cystic fibrosis is a genetic condition diagnosed in childhood.
 It causes mucus in the body to become thick and sticky.
 The buildup of mucus can affect many organs, particularly the lungs and pancreas.